Watch this YouTube video on how to get startup ideas in our Founder FAQ series.

 Startups and technology can’t solve all the world’s problems, but they can solve a good amount of them.
 Now more than ever, we need people to build the next generation of companies that will tackle some of the world’s biggest problems.
 There are a lot of unknowns right now, but at Wilbur Labs, we believe this is the best time to start a company — ever.

 Wilbur Labs is a startup studio turning bold ideas into market-leading companies.
-Since 2016 we have built and invested in 15 technology companies, including VacationRenter, Vitabox, Joblist, Barkbus, and more.
+Since 2016, we have built and invested in 21+ companies, including VacationRenter, Joblist, Barkbus, OpenMedicare, FinanceHQ, and more.

-We plan to launch several companies every year, which requires building a solid pipeline of ambitious ideas.
+We launch several companies per year, which requires building a solid pipeline of ambitious ideas.
 Over the years, we have used three primary approaches to get startup ideas: build for the future, solve existing problems better, or solve personal problems.

 1. Build for the Future